mrblomblo/blombooru/README.md

     - Enter your PostgreSQL connection details.
 The server will test the connection before proceeding.
     - Customize the site's Branding Name (defaults to "Blombooru").

-    Once submitted, the server will create the database schema, import the initial Danbooru tag set, and create your admin account.
+    Once submitted, the server will create the database schema and create your admin account.

-5. **Run the application:**
+5. **Running the application again**
     After the initial setup, you can run the server anytime with the same command.
-All settings are saved to a `settings.json` file in the `data` folder.
+All settings are saved to a `settings.json` file in the `data` folder, and all uploaded media is saved to the `media/original` folder.

 ## Usage Guide